chuckcscccl/chuckcscccl.github.io/rustlr_project/chapter2.md

 different syntactic categories in the form of extra non-terminals `UnaryExpr` and `LetExpr`.

-The operator precedence and associativity declarations are used to (statically) resolve *shift-reduce* conflicts in generating the LR state machine.
+The operator precedence and associativity declarations statically resolve *shift-reduce* conflicts in generating the LR state machine.
 A terminal symbol that's to be used as an operator can be declared as left, right or non-associative (`nonassoc`) and a positive integer defines the precedence level.
 Production rules can also be assigned